Andrew67/ddr-finder/docs/URLs.md

 * */app/map/@{latitude},{longitude},{zoom}z(?src={dataSrc}&games={gameIds})*

 ### Description
-* Old /app/map links will redirect such that the zoom parameter has a z in it that must be ignored.
 * Lack of location data implies last navigated location or default (which may be current).
 * Lack of dataSrc or gameIds imply default. /ng does not support the dataSrc parameter.
 * In the new version, zoom will be 1-decimal fractional and latitude/longitude will be truncated